texfaq/texfaq.github.io/FAQ-braket.md

 ---
+title:  Set specifications and Dirac brackets
 section: How do I do&hellip;?
 subsection: Mathematics
 date: 2014-06-10
 ---

-# Set specifications and Dirac brackets

 One of the few glaring omissions from TeX's mathematical typesetting capabilities is a means of setting separators in the